danwild/wind-js-leaflet/README.md

 ## Options
 ```
+javascript
 localMode: true                                     // use a local data file to test before hitting a real wind-js-server
 map: map,                                           // ref to your leaflet Map
 layerControl: layerControl,                         // ref to your leaflet layer control
 useNearest: false,                                  // get nearest data to your ISO time string
 timeISO: null,                                      // your ISO time string, falls back to current time (can also use WindJsLeaflet.setTime(time))
 nearestDaysLimit: 7,                                // the maximum range (±) to look for data
 displayValues: true,                                // whether or not to add a mouseover control to display values
 displayOptions: {
    displayPosition: 'bottomleft',                   // leaflet control position
    displayEmptyString: 'No wind data'               // what to display in mouseover control when no data
 },
 overlayName: 'wind',                                // string to display for the overlay in your layer control
 pingUrl: 'http://144.6.233.100:7000/alive/',        // url to check service availability
 latestUrl: 'http://144.6.233.100:7000/latest/',     // url to get latest data with no required params
 nearestUrl: 'http://144.6.233.100:7000/nearest/',   // url to get data nearest a specified time ISO
 errorCallback: handleError                          // callback function to get called on error
 ```

 ## Reference